Hyyeve/MClientTemplate/README.md

 - Easy-to-use settings system via attributes.
 - Easy-to-use input system.

-I have attempted to document the code and provide examples for how to use things in most cases, and I've also included a overview document here on github.
+I have attempted to document the code and provide examples for how to use things, located in src/MTemplate, and I have also created [Overview Documentation](https://github.com/Drakeyn/MClientTemplate/wiki) on Github.